 24. Jungle Lantern (Catopsis Berteroniana)

-Endemic to Central America and Southern Brazil, the Jungle lantern plant is a type of bromeliad famous for its iridescent yellow flower.
+These penultimate carnivorous plants are Endemic to Central America and Southern Brazil, the Jungle lantern plant is a type of bromeliad famous for its iridescent yellow flower.

 - This plant is also covered in a powdery wax that further brightens its color.
 Because of that, it is also referred to as the “Yellow strap plant“.